mrlacey/Rapid-XAML-Toolkit/docs/profiles.md

 ## Mappings

+Mappings are the encapsulation of the logic for turning the properties in C# or VB code into XAML.
+Each profile will contain multiple mappings.
-A mapping is the specific rule for the generation of XAML for a specific property.
+Each mapping is the specific rule for the generation of XAML for a specific property.
 A profile includes a configurable list of mappings for different combinations of type, name, and accessibility.

+A mapping can match multiple property types.
+To specify multiple types, separate them with the pipe (|) character.

+A mapping can be made to only apply to properties that are read-only.
+This is useful if you want different output for properties that can be edited.

+A mapping can be made to apply to properties based on the property name.
+If name filters are provided, mapping will only be used if the name of the property contains the value specified.
+To specify multiple types, separate them with the pipe (|) character.
+Note that this check is case insensitive.

+Mappings are matched in the following order:

+1. Property Type.
+2. If the property is Read-Only.
+3. Property Name.

+If a property matches multiple mappings, there is no guarantee on which will be used.

 ### Special mappings